knowlesy/ADO_Ansible_yml/README.md

 ADO = Azure Devops

-This is a brief guide to setting up a simple environment for utilising ansible in an ADO Classic Pipeline to configure Windows VM's
+This is a brief guide to setting up a simple environment for utilizing ansible in an ADO Classic Pipeline to configure Windows VM's utilising winping as a demo to prove this works

 This is a lab only !

-## Pre-Reqs
+## Pre-Req's

-* Azure Devops Orginisation and Project for testing
+* Azure Devops Organization and Project for testing
 * terraform installed locally
 * VSCode with TF Extension and Git
 * AZ Cli or AZ PS Module